HelloTechie/mvp-summit-iot-workshop/iot-hub-gateway-sdk-physical-device.md

     sudo make install
     ```
 9. Change systemd service configuration for bluetooth so it points to the new bluetooth daemon in the file `/lib/systemd/system/bluetooth.service`.
 Replace the 'ExecStart' line with the following text:
     ```
+    sudo nano /lib/systemd/system/bluetooth.service
+    ```

+  Replace the 'ExecStart' line with the following text:

+    ```
     ExecStart=/usr/local/libexec/bluetooth/bluetoothd -E
     ```

 ## Connect Azure IoT Gateway to SensorTag
 ### Enable connectivity to the SensorTag device from your Raspberry Pi 3
 Before running the sample, you need to verify that your Raspberry Pi 3 can connect to the SensorTag device.